- K -

 Kührt were granted a patent in 1939 for the use of a

-by PASTO after WW II.
+by PASTO after WW II but somewhat

 KÜHRT.
 The respective markings on the lid were: